 Radical women.
-Latin American Art, 1960-1985, the exhibition that I co-cured with Cecilia Fajardo-Hill that took place between 2017-2018 at the Hammer Museum, the Brooklyn Museum and the Pinacoteca de Sao Paulo, subverted the dominant patriarchal perspective on the art of this period from a feminine and feminist perspective.
-Although we do not conceptualize it from an intersectional approach, issues of race and sexual dissidence can be analyzed in different works of the exhibition.
-Many of them can be understood from a critical position towards the parameters of the regimented societies of Latin America, whose normative ideal was white and heterosexual.
-These were societies in which women who, in 1960, had recently won the right to vote, were also subject to repression, censorship, imprisonment and torture that affected all citizens.
+Latin American Art, 1960-1985, the exhibition I co-curated with Cecilia Fajardo-Hill that took place between 2017-2018 at the Hammer Museum, the Brooklyn Museum and the Pinacoteca de São Paulo, the art show subverted the dominant patriarchal perspective on the art of this period from a feminine and feminist perspective.
+Although we did not conceptualize it from an intersectional approach, issues of race and sexual dissidence can be analyzed in different works of the exhibition.
+Many of them can be understood from a critical perspective regarding the parameters of the Latin American societies, whose normative ideal was white and heterosexual.
+These were societies in which women -who in the 60s had recently won the right to vote- were subject to repression, censorship, imprisonment and torture that also affected the rest of the citizenry.
 In this presentation I will analyze Radical Women from an intersectional perspective.
-I will review some of the works included in the exhibition from a different perspective to the one we proposed in the museographic layout.
-This approach allows us to consider the profound transformation that in recent years has begun to take place in terms of representation in the art world, particularly in Brazil.
-A representation that, using the terms of Denise Ferreira da Silva, could be conceive as a difference without separability, in which everything co-exists.
+I will review some of the works included in the exhibition from a different point of view to the one we proposed in the museographic layout.
+This approach allows us to consider the profound transformation that has begun to take place in recent years in terms of representation in the art world, particularly in Brazil: a shift that, to use Denise Ferreira da Silva's terms, could be conceived as a difference without separability, where everything co-exists.

 Photo: Brian Forrest: Radical Women: Latin American Art, 1960-1985

 Installation view, “Self-Portrait” theme.
 Hammer Museum, Los Angeles (2017)

 Lunch provided.
 Free and open to the public.